Protryon/protospec/README.md

 ## Features in planning
 * `async`/tokio support
-* ffi for conditionals/exprs
 * generics for types
 * support array-interior transformations & conditions in ASG
 * add ability to reference original field in transform
-* add get-length builtin function or operator for use in conditionals